-The write count is updated atomically by the producer to reserve space in the sub-buffer.
-In order to apply monotonically increasing time stamps to events which are physically consecutive in the buffer, the time stamp is read within the CAS loop.
-This ensures that no space reservation succeeds between the time-stamp register read and the atomic space reservation, and therefore ensures that a successful buffer-space reservation and time-stamp read are indivisible one from another from a CPU's perspective.
-Such mechanisms to make many instructions appear to execute atomically is however limited to operations not having side-effects outside of the variables located on the stack or in registers which can be re-executed upon failure, except for the single CAS operation which has side-effects when it succeeds.
-It is therefore mostly limited to read operations and computation of the required slot size for the event.
+events across buffers with a single-pass merge.
+This can be achieved by assigning time-stamps to each successful LCAS.
+In order to apply monotonically increasing time stamps to events which are physically consecutive in the buffer, the time stamp is read within the LCAS loop.
+This ensures that no space reservation succeeds between the time-stamp register read and the atomic space reservation, and therefore ensures that a successful buffer-space reservation and timestamp read are indivisible from one another from a CPU's perspective.
+Such mechanisms to make many instructions appear to execute atomically is however limited to operations not having side-effects outside of the variables located on the stack or in registers which can be re-executed upon failure, except for the single LCAS operation which has sideeffects when it succeeds.
+It is therefore mostly limited to read operations and the computation of the required slot size for the event.